-Then we just kept saying yes to opportunities that felt right & there’s nothing in our lives that has more ease & flow than lining up housesits around the world.
-We ended up housesitting constantly nearly always with back-to-back for 7 years.
+Then we just kept saying yes to opportunities that felt right & there’s nothing in our lives that has more ease & flow than lining up housesitting around the world.
+We ended up housesitting constantly nearly always with back-to-back dates for 7 years.
 It’s our universal confirmation we are meant to be doing this.

 The Nomadic Lifestyle

 Q 3.
 What #tips can you give to who want a nomadic lifestyle either as solo travellers or as international housesitters, but haven’t developed multiple income streams yet to support their journey?